Skip to main content

 Dr. Laura Bambrick

 Absolutely.
 When we are talking about the pay and the conditions, the conditions can be something broad similar to the flexibility involved in that work, the time commitment and the amount of travel.
 When we are making the decision around what career we will go with we are usually young, free and single so it is the bottom dollar that will attract us.
 As we move up - this tends to be more for women - then they are looking at what kind of work-life balance.
-Women were making those decision before we had the phrase "work-life balance".
+Women were making those decisions before we had the phrase "work-life balance".
 They were looking at something that would allow them to have a career to dip in and out of as their family needs and caring needs change.

 My second question is on childcare.
 It is well-flagged there are three phases to childcare.
-The first is pay and conditions in year 1.
+The first is pay and conditions in the first year.
 The second is some attempt to reduce costs and the third is to try to improve public governance of what is effectively a model that utilises private providers.
 Lots of people would like to see a more publicly-provided model and great early childcare providers, especially in disadvantaged communities, are publicly provided.
 The difficulty is how we phase out a system where people are employed by private operators.
 Often these people are doing it because they love it and they are small providers.
 Has ICTU a view of what that public governance and perhaps removal of private operators might look like?
 If we want a public system, how do we do that without squeezing out good small providers that are providing private childcare?
 Have the witnesses thought about the balance in the final year of this three-year programme might look like?

 I am aware that we usually have a time limit on exchanges but maybe Dr. Bambrick will address that specific question for Deputy McAuliffe, and then we will move on.